 Farmstrong Scotland is an initiative to help farmers, crofters and their families to cope with the ups and downs of farming and crofting by sharing things they can do to look after themselves and the people in their business.
 It is a peer-to-peer led programme, driven by scientific information and real-life stories, so together we can share, learn and support our wellbeing.

-The organisation is supported by RHASS, the Movember Foundation and NFU Mutual Charitable Trust, who supported the launch of the organisation.
+The organisation is supported by RHASS, the Movember Foundation and the NFU Mutual Charitable Trust, who supported the launch of the organisation.

 Movember Foundation are matching every £1 raised by Farmstrong Scotland, to the sum of £350,000.
 Anyone wishing to donate or find out more about supporting the charity, can get in touch via hello@farmstrongscotland.org.uk